All Episodes

 I'm not making this up.

-The Senate judiciary says, yeah, nobody thought Flynn lied, and it might have been, you know, fraudulent from the get-go.
+The Senate judiciary says, yeah, nobody thought Flynn lied and it might have been, you know, fraudulent from the get-go.

 And the indications are that the FBI had some kind of a source within the Trump campaign that was feeding them information?

-What we know from a leak that appears to have come from law enforcement is that they're requesting information about a source.
+Well, at least interacting with the Trump campaign, what we know from a leak that appears to have come from law enforcement is that they're requesting information about a source.

-And that term is important because when the FBI talks about a source, they talk about someone that's uh your average citizen that uses their credentials or their job as a way of spying for the agency.
+And that term is important because when the FBI talks about a source, they talk about someone that's your average citizen that uses their credentials or their job as a way of spying for the agency.

 So we can take that to mean that this is somebody that was interacting with the Trump campaign in some way and reporting back to the FBI, which means the FBI was using human intelligence to spy on a presidential campaign.

-Uh you'll be honest, the deputy needs to recuse himself.
+Be honest, the deputy needs to recuse himself.

-The Department of Justice is their partners don't have clean hands, and so we, as the oversight, if you will, of that branch cannot and should not trust them.
+And so we, as the oversight, if you will, of that branch cannot and should not trust them.

-We should demand the transparency that we're entitled to, and we need to be in front of a federal judge so that we have two against one because it's clear we're not getting where we need to uh go fast enough.
+And we need to be in front of a federal judge so that we have two against one because it's clear we're not getting where we need to go fast enough.

 License to spy.

-Now the question is did you lie, cheat, or steal in order to do that?
+Now the question is, did you lie, cheat, or steal in order to do that?

 Most of those people haven't retired.

-And it it's not about Republican or Democrat, it's about the fact we have another election coming up.
+It's about the fact we have another election coming up.

 Why in the world would we think it's not happening again?